Treasury report calls for stricter oversight of stablecoins

 Some issuers say they keep the dollars in cash and short-term Treasuries, which can be quickly converted to cash.
 But some hold their cash reserves in riskier assets, the report said, including short-term business loans known as commercial paper, corporate and municipal bonds, and even other cryptocurrencies.

-If those assets were to plunge in value — as they have in previous market meltdowns, in 2008 and in 2020 — that could make it impossible for a stablecoin issuer to maintain its $1 peg.
+If those assets were to plunge in value — as commercial paper did in previous market meltdowns, in 2008 and in 2020 — that could make it impossible for a stablecoin issuer to maintain its $1 peg.
 That could further fuel panic among investors.

-The largest stablecoin issuer, Tether, has been fined by both New York state authorities and the CFTC for misleading investors by claiming that all its tokens were backed by dollars and other fiat currencies.
+The largest stablecoin issuer, Tether, has been fined by both New York state authorities and the CFTC for misleading investors by claiming that all its tokens were backed by dollars and other fiat currencies, when they were not.

 There are extensive webs of regulations that govern banks, securities exchanges, and investment funds, to protect consumers and avoid market collapses.
 Senior Treasury officials said that stablecoins were largely falling through gaps in those rules.

-Note: This version of the story removes an erroneous reference to Andreesen Horowitz as an investor in Circle.
-It is not an investor in the company.